Share This :

 There’s no need to announce that it’s time to work on skills.
 By making it fun for kids, they won’t even realize they are practicing movement skills.
 They’ll just enjoy the activities.
 The added bonus is you might end up getting some more help around the house!

 - Hop to it: After breakfast, have children hop or skip to the bathroom to brush their teeth.
 If they are hopping on one foot, make sure they switch legs on the way back.
 This is great for leg strength, foot quickness and balance.

-- Sock toss: While the kids put away their laundry, have them throw a rolled up sock into the air in front of them and catch it with their non-dominant hand.
+- Sock toss: While the kids put away their laundry, have them throw a rolled-up sock into the air in front of them and catch it with their non-dominant hand.
 When this becomes easy, get them to do it while moving around.
 This also helps with targeting and fine motor coordination.

-- Stair jump: If your kids are old enough to do this safely, have them try walking backwards down the stairs.
+- Stair jump: If your kids are old enough to do this safely, have them try walking backward down the stairs.
 Work on leg strength by having them jump up the stairs with both feet.
 As they get stronger they’ll be able to clear two stairs at a time.

 - Do the can-can: While the kids are helping put away groceries, challenge them to balance cans on the palms of their hands.

 - Backward brush: Before bed, see if your kids can brush their teeth with their non-dominant hand.
 Make sure they re-brush with their dominant hand to avoid a disappointed dentist.

 - Laundry shoot: Your kids can throw their dirty clothes into the laundry basket by shooting them in from a couple of feet away.
 As their accuracy improves, increase the distance.

 Even choosing just one of these a day will help your kids develop skills like balance, throwing, catching, jumping and kicking.